City of Lubbock Utilities evacuated following floods, how it may affect utility customers

-Surveillance video from the city of Lubbock shows streams of water flooding the City of Lubbock Utility building just after 10 p.m.
-City officials became aware of the flooding at around 10:08 p.m.
+Surveillance video from the City of Lubbock showed streams of water flooding the City of Lubbock Utility building just after 10:00 p.m.
+City officials became aware of the flooding at approximately 10:08 p.m.
 City Manager, Jarrett Atkinson, said the water entered the building through tunnels underneath the building.

 “That’s not a person opening those doors, that’s a flow of water that you saw coming,” Atkinson said, referring to the video.